Tesla reports third fire involving Model S electric car

 Morgan Stanley analyst Adam Jonas said the risk of a formal investigation by U.S. safety regulators “could raise near-term concerns to a higher level in terms of cost, image and production disruption.”

-Tesla said it has been in touch with the driver of the Wednesday incident, who was not injured.
+Tesla said it has been in touch with the driver, who was not injured.
 The vehicle was driven by Juris Shibayama, 38, of Murfreesboro, Tennessee, according to the highway patrol.
-Shibayama could not be reached for comment.

 “Our team is on its way to Tennessee to learn more about what happened in the accident,” Tesla spokeswoman Elizabeth Jarvis-Shean said in a statement.
 “We will provide more information when we’re able to do so.”